physimals/quantiphyse/doc/dsc/dsc_tutorial.rst

 .. image:: /screenshots/dsc_modelfit.png

-Note that for clarity we have turned off display of the un-trimmed and un-resampled DSC data, leaving just our preprocessed data and model fit - you can do this by clicking the checkboxes under 'Timeseries data' at the bottom of the Voxel Analysis widget
+Note that for clarity we have turned off display of the un-trimmed and un-resampled DSC data, leaving just our preprocessed data and model fit - you can do this by clicking the checkboxes under ``Timeseries data`` at the bottom of the Voxel Analysis widget.

-Parameter map values at the selected voxel are also displayed in Voxel Analysis.
+Parameter map values at the selected voxel are also displayed in Voxel Analysis by selecting the `Non-timeseries data`` tab.

 The various parameter maps can be selected for viewing from the Volumes widget, or using the overlay selector below the image viewer.
 This is the rCBF output for this data:

 .. image:: /screenshots/dsc/rcbf.png